Labrador tea: Description

-The leaves are smooth on top with often wrinkled edges, and fuzzy white to red-brown underneath.
+The leaves are smooth on top with often wrinkled edges, and fuzzy white to red-brown underneath, and point straight to the sides or downward.

 R. tomentosum, R. groenlandicum, and R. neoglandulosum can be found in wetlands and peat bogs.

 Uses

 The Athabaskans and other indigenous peoples brew the leaves as a beverage.
 The Pomo, Kashaya, Tolowa and Yurok of Northern California boil the leaves of western Labrador tea similarly, to make a medicinal herbal tea to help with coughs and colds.
 Botanical extracts from the leaves have been used to create natural skin care products by companies in Quebec and Newfoundland and Labrador.
 Others use Labrador tea to spice meat by boiling the leaves and branches in water and then soaking the meat in the decoction.

-During the eighteenth century, German brewers used R. tomentosum while brewing beer to make it more intoxicating, but it became forbidden because it led to increased aggression.
+During the eighteenth century, German brewers used R. tomentosum while brewing beer to make it more intoxicating, but it became forbidden because it was thought to have led to increased aggression.